lueschem/lueschem.github.io/_posts/2019-03-15-Updating-a-Debian-Based-IoT-Fleet.md

 sudo edi -v image create pi23-stretch-armhf.yml
 ```

-Now we are ready to upload the Mender update artifact `artifacts/pi23-stretch-armhf.mender`
+Now we are ready to upload the Mender update artifact (see `artifacts/pi23-stretch-armhf.mender`)
 to our [hosted Mender instance](https://hosted.mender.io) and to deploy it to our
 Raspberry Pi.